Protestant Bible: Early Protestant Bibles

 The Bear Bible's title-page printed by Mattias Apiarius, "the bee-keeper".
 Note the emblem of a bear tasting honey.

 Protestant translations into Spanish began with the work of Casiodoro de Reina, a former Catholic monk, who became a Lutheran theologian.
-With the help of several collaborators, de Reina produced the Biblia del Oso or Bear Bible, the first complete Bible printed in Spanish based on Hebrew and Greek sources.
+With the help of several collaborators, by 1569 de Reina produced the Biblia del Oso or Bear Bible, the first complete Bible printed in Spanish based on Hebrew and Greek sources.
 Earlier Spanish translations, such as the 13th-century Alfonsina Bible, translated from Jerome's Vulgate, had been copied by hand.
 The Bear Bible was first published on 28 September 1569, in Basel, Switzerland.
 The deuterocanonical books were included within the Old Testament in the 1569 edition.
 In 1602 Cipriano de Valera, a student of de Reina, published a revision of the Bear Bible which was printed in Amsterdam in which the deuterocanonical books were placed in a section between the Old and New Testaments called the Apocrypha.
 This translation, subsequently revised, came to be known as the Reina-Valera Bible.

 The first Protestant translations of portions of the Bible into Welsh were made in the 16th century with the Gospels and Epistles being published in 1551.
 In 1567, the entirety of the New Testament along with the Psalms were published in Welsh, while William Morgan translated the first version of the whole Bible into Welsh from Greek and Hebrew in 1588.

 For the following three centuries, most English language Protestant Bibles, including the Authorized Version, continued with the practice of placing the Apocrypha in a separate section after the Old Testament.
 However, there were some exceptions.
 A surviving quarto edition of the Great Bible, produced some time after 1549, does not contain the Apocrypha although most copies of the Great Bible did.
 A 1575 quarto edition of the Bishop's Bible also does not contain them.
 Subsequently, some copies of the 1599 and 1640 editions of the Geneva Bible were also printed without them.
 The Anglican King James VI and I, the sponsor of the Authorized King James Version (1611), threatened to fine and imprison anyone who omitted the Apocrypha.

 The Souldiers Pocket Bible, of 1643, draws verses largely from the Geneva Bible but only from either the Old or New Testaments.
 In 1644 the Long Parliament forbade the reading of the Apocrypha in churches and in 1666 the first editions of the King James Bible without the Apocrypha were bound.
 Similarly, in 1782–83 when the first English Bible was printed in America, it did not contain the Apocrypha and, more generally, English Bibles came increasingly to omit the Apocrypha.

+18th-century developments

+At the start of the 18th-century, complete bibles were available in around 40 languages.
+During the 18th-century, the Bible started to be translated into various non-European languages.
+The first Tamil Bible was published in 1728 while the first complete bible in Malay was published in 1733.